dockercore/docker-freeipa-pwd-portal/README.md

 * __RECAPTCHA_PUBLIC_KEY__: The recaptcha public key to use.
 ReCaptcha will be disabled for the site if none is supplied.
 * __DISABLE_RECAPTCHA__: Force disable ReCaptcha support.
 If either the RECAPTCHA_PRIVATE_KEY or _RECAPTCHA_PUBLIC_KEY options are ommitted, ReCaptcha support will be disabled regardless of the value for DISABLE_RECAPTCHA.
 Defaults to false.
 * __PASSWORD_RESET_TIME_LIMIT__: The time limit before which the generated link in password reset emails will expire in seconds.
 Defaults to 900 seconds (15 minutes).
-* __FREEIPA_PWD_PORTAL_SSL_CERT__: The SSL certificate the password portal should use for serving HTTPS.
-If none is supplied, a self-signed SSL certificate will be generated and used.
+* __FREEIPA_PWD_PORTAL_KEYSTORE__: The java keystore containing the SSL certificate the password portal should use for serving HTTPS.
+If none is supplied, a self-signed SSL certificate will be generated in a newly generated keystore, and both will be used to serve HTTPS.
+This should be mounted somewhere in the `/data` volume mount prior to running the container.
+* __FREEIPA_PWD_PORTAL_KEY_ALIAS__: The alias for the SSL certificate in the supplied keystore.
+* __FREEIPA_PWD_PORTAL_KEY_PASS__: The password for both the supplied keystore and the contained SSL certificate (*FREEIPA_PWD_PORTAL*).
 * __FREEIPA_SSL_CERT__: The SSL certificate for the FreeIPA instance with which the password portal will be communicating.
-This will be added to the container's Java keystore.
-This should be placed somewhere in the /data volume mount prior to running the container referenced relative to the container, not the host.
+This will be added to the container's JRE keystore.
+This should be placed somewhere in the /data volume mount prior to running the container.
 * __KEYTAB__: The path within the Docker container to the valid password portal's Kerberos keytab.
 This should be placed somewhere in the /data volume mount prior to running the container referenced relative to the container, not the host.
 For details on creating the Free IPA host account, please see [the documentation for the GitHub account](https://github.com/xetus-oss/freeipa-pwd-portal).

 Note that by default the web application will log to /var/log/freeipa-pwd-portal/application.log.